-Indirect data monetization refers to internal use of data.
-A company could gather data on customers and perform analytics to generate insights around sales and sentiment.
+Indirect data monetization refers to the internal use of data to increase business performance.
+For example, a company could gather data on customers and perform analytics to generate insights around sales and sentiment.

 This path also offers the lowest potential for revenue generation.
 Raw datasets still need to be analyzed to generate insight, and Data-as-a-Service only provides raw data.
 This means buyers get no value until they load and analyze data via analytics or BI software and tools.

 Enterprises can sell these insights as a one-off report, or continuously through embedded analytics applications for ongoing revenue generation.
 This is another example of direct data monetization.

-For the company using data monetization in this context, more work is required to generate insights and visualizations.
-These must also be aligned with prospective buyer requirements, meaning the wrong insights could generate no revenue at all.
+For companies using data monetization in this context, more work is required to generate insights and visualizations.
+This approach must also be aligned with prospective buyer requirements, meaning partial insights could generate no revenue at all.

 Data-Driven Business Models